 To control our robot, Team 23 needs a microcontroller capable of taking input from a controller.
-A suitable microcontroller for our robot is the Arduino Uno with USB shield to allow us to connect a bluetooth hub to our device for connection to a controller with bltooth capabilities.
-The controller that will be used for our device is an xbox one controller since it's easier to sync with our robot due to microsoft's built in library with all of their devices.
+A suitable microcontroller for our robot is the Arduino Uno with USB shield to allow us to connect a bluetooth hub to our device for connection to a controller with bluetooth capabilities.
+It is likely that the team will need two Arduinos as a result of the sheer amount of onboard electrical components.
+The handheld controller that will be used for our device is an Xbox One controller since it's easier to sync with our robot due to Microsoft's built in library with all of their devices.
 This will alleviate many of the programming issues which would arise if Team 23 were to use a third party controller such as one from Sony or any other company.